venice1200/SleepyClock/ReadMe.txt

 -With the Upper Left Button (1) you go back to the "Clock" Screen.

 USB Connection:
-If the system is woken up, the command "USBDevice.attach();" is processed to get the lost USB connection back.
+If the system is woken up and clock is shown, the command "USBDevice.attach();" is processed to get the lost USB connection back.
 Means you should/could transfer your sketch without Resetting watchX for Sketch transfer.
 See here https://github.com/adafruit/Adafruit_SleepyDog/blob/master/README.md for Details.